The null condition in elastodynamics leads to non-uniqueness: Introduction

 In fact, since we use a local right inverse of the divergence, we need to decompose the new Reynolds error into a sum of parts with compact support in space, see \eqref{divide of Reynold error 1}.
 Moreover, to ensure that $ R_{q+1} $ can be made a symmetric matrix (see Section \ref{Definition of the perturbation}), we need to introduce a perturbation $\tu_{ac}$ such that the new Reynolds error, when decomposed into parts with spatial compact support, satisfies \eqref{law of conservation in Lc}.

-We also hope to apply a similar approach as presented in this paper to prove the non-uniqueness of the compressible elastodynamic equations in the Eulerian coordinate system.
-Due to the presence of the density term and the more complex relationship between the deformation gradient tensor and the velocity, we anticipate some difficulties will persist.
+We also hope to apply an approach similar to that developed in this paper to prove the non-uniqueness of the compressible elastodynamic equations in the Eulerian coordinate system.
+Due to the presence of the density term and the more complex relationship between the deformation gradient tensor and the velocity, we anticipate that some difficulties will persist.
 Addressing these challenges will be the focus of our future work.